Menghuan1918/pdfdeal-docs/src/changes/README.md

 title: Update Log
 icon: wrench
 ---

+## V0.4.8b2
+⚠️ This is a beta version, which may contain instabilities and potential issues.
+It is recommended to use it cautiously in production environments.
+To install this version, use the following command: `pip install pdfdeal==0.4.8b2`

+### 🚀 Other
+- Deprecated the `ocr` option as the upstream API no longer provides an `ocr` toggle option (it is now forced on by default).
+- Adapted to new error codes.

 ## V0.4.8b1
 ⚠️ This is a beta version, which may contain instabilities and potential issues.
 It is recommended to use it cautiously in production environments.
 To install this version, use the following command: `pip install pdfdeal==0.4.8b1`